David B. Hooten

-David Benjamin Hooten (born December 31, 1962) is a restaurateur and politician who served as the County Clerk for Oklahoma County, Oklahoma from 2016 to 2022.
+David Benjamin Hooten (born December 31, 1962) is an American musician and politician who served as the County Clerk for Oklahoma County, Oklahoma from 2016 to 2022.

-Early life
+Early life, family and career

 David Benjimen Hooten was born in Frascati, Italy, to Capt.
-Leon E. Hooten, Jr. (USAF) and his wife Lucia (née Di Beniditto).
+Leon E. Hooten Jr. (USAF) and his wife Lucia (née Di Beniditto).
+Lucia owned a restaurant in Duncan, Oklahoma she started in 1972 called Mama Lucia's.
+In 1995 Hooten bought the restaurant from his mother and ran it until its closure in 2003.
 David was the youngest of seven children.
 He attended school in Duncan, Oklahoma and Norman, Oklahoma.
 His family traveled across Europe during his father's military career.
 Hooten discusses in interviews how he loved music from a young age and he bought his first trumpet from a local antique store.

 Hooten studied music in college and worked part time as a Calvin Klein model.
 He received a bachelor's degree in music education at North Texas State University, where he was principal trumpet in the University Symphony Orchestra.
 He later received a Master's in Trumpet performance from the University of Oklahoma in 1989.

-Early musical career
+Musical career

-Hooten's first album, The Trumpet Shall Sound, was released in 1989 and featured a popular rendition of Amazing Grace.
+Hooten's first album, The Trumpet Shall Sound, was released in 1989 and featured a rendition of Amazing Grace.

 He later performed Amazing Grace at the Memorial Ceremony for the victims of the Oklahoma City bombing.

 In September 1999, Hooten performed for John Paul II at the Vatican.